ActiveLogin/ActiveLogin.Authentication/README.md

 [![Discussion](https://img.shields.io/github/discussions/ActiveLogin/ActiveLogin.Authentication)](https://github.com/ActiveLogin/ActiveLogin.Authentication/discussions)
 [![Twitter Follow](https://img.shields.io/badge/Twitter-@ActiveLoginSE-blue.svg?logo=twitter)](https://twitter.com/ActiveLoginSE)

 ActiveLogin.Authentication enables an application to support Swedish BankID (svenskt BankID) authentication in .NET.
 Built on NET Standard and packaged as NuGet-packages they are easy to install and use on multiple platforms.
-Used with Identity Server it can be configured as a provider for Azure AD B2C.
+Used with IdentityServer it can be configured as a provider for Azure AD B2C.
 Free to use, [commercial support and training](#support--training) is available if you need assistance or a quick start.

 ## Features